Disney World Events

 Expedition Everest Challenge

-This year, Disney adds a new event to the calendar.
-It's called the Expedition Everest Challenge.
+The Expedition Everest Challenge is back again this year.
 It's a Run Disney event that includes several family events and a 5K run and scavenger hunt through the Animal Kingdom.
 This one looks fun even for a devoted non-runner like Dad.

 Star Wars Weekend